talon-d/sim/README.md

 This should generate a single fat, shaded jar file with all the code and dependencies bundled up.
 Is this good practice?
-  no
+      No.
-Is this very convienient for a small project? definitely
+Is this very convienient for a small project?
+      Definitely.

-Then one can simply run the jar file like any executable.
+Now one can simply run the jar file like any executable.